masum184e/handbook/IoT.md

 ## Potentiometer

 A potentiometer is a variable resistor that allows you to adjust resistance manually.
 It's commonly used to control voltage or signal levels, such as adjusting the brightness of LEDs, volume control, or analog inputs for microcontrollers.

+- Analog resolution of Arduino is 10 bit which produce data between 0-1023 range.
+- Analog resolution of ESP32 is 12 bit which produce data between 0-4095 range.

 ### Structure